Configuring Intrusion Detection and Prevention #

 Step 1: Create a Security Policy - 'Default Policy'

 Go to Services > Next Gen Firewall > Security > Policies > Rules

 Step 2: Add a new Rule - 'Allow_From_Lan' - Specify the source as the LAN Network

-Step 3: In the 'Enforce tab' configure - Actions to 'Apply Security Profile' - Choose 'Versa Recommended Profile' - Enable logging
+Step 3: In the 'Enforce tab' under Actions, select 'Apply Security Profile', enable Vulnerability > choose 'Versa Recommended Profile'

 Versa IDS/IPS statistics and logs can be viewed on CLI and on GUI using Versa Analytics.